 James Prendamano is the CEO for Casandra Properties, Staten Island’s premier real estate firm.
 For over 20 years, James has shepherded the completion of transformative projects, including major initiatives reshaping Staten Island’s commercial real estate landscape.
 Currently James serves as a consultant and Broker responsible for bringing NYC’s first and only outlet mall to the St. George district of Staten Island.
 This has resulted in bringing thousands of much needed construction and permanent jobs to the community.
 He also developed an exclusive Real Estate Portfolio Optimization program helping non-profits unlock capital through their real estate to help fund their mission.

 James also serves on the board of Staten Island Chamber of Commerce; as a cabinet member for the Staten Island Economic Development Corporation, and is a member of the International Council of Shopping Centers and various Real Estate Associations.
 He also serves on the board of directors CFLC (Central Family Life Center).

 Robert D. Santos

 Mr. Santos is the Vice President for Campus Planning and Facilities Management at The City College of New York.
 He oversees all phases of facilities planning and capital projects on the CCNY campus and has managerial responsibility for Physical Plant Services and Campus Security.
-His career spans a wide-range of senior level appointments in higher education, cultural institutions, municipal government and construction.
+His career spans a wide-range of senior level appointments in higher education, cultural institutions, municipal government, and construction.
 He joined CCNY from The New York Public Library, where he served as Vice President and Chief Operations Officer.
-Prior to that, Mr. Santos was Assistant Vice President, Operations with Lehrer McGovern Bovis, Inc. He holds BA degree from the State University of New York and a JD from University of Michigan Law School.
+Prior to that, Mr. Santos was Assistant Vice President, Operations with Lehrer McGovern Bovis, Inc. He holds BA degree from the State University of New York and a juris doctor degree from University of Michigan Law School.